 Toppan undertakes the following measures to prevent mental health problems at the workplace.

-・ An Art Salon workshop to refresh minds and bodies through the act of artistic creation
+・An Art Salon workshop to refresh minds and bodies through the act of artistic creation

-・ Counseling rooms where employees can receive advice from in-house counselors in a comfortable, pressure-free setting
+・Counseling services where employees can receive advice from in-house counselors in a comfortable, pressure-free setting

-・ Advisory agreements concluded with mental healthcare specialists
+・Advisory agreements concluded with mental healthcare specialists

-・ A new employment regulation defining rehabilitation programs that support employees returning from mental healthcare leave by helping them to return to work more seamlessly
+・An additional employment regulation defining rehabilitation programs that support employees returning from mental healthcare leave by helping them to return to work more seamlessly

 Toppan recognizes that the most effective strategy to administer fundamental prevention measures for mental health problems is to enable employees to improve their physical and mental conditions by having the means and wherewithal to better understand themselves, communicate skillfully, and adopt positive lifestyle habits.
 The Company has been organizing mental healthcare programs such as workshops arranged in cooperation with workplaces.